Monks Bay: History

 Monks Bay derives its name from the belief that it is where French monks from Lyra Abbey landed after travelling from Normandy.
-The bay was also the site of the 1545 Battle of Bonchurch being one of the three locations where 2,000 French troops landed on the Isle of Wight coast.
-The result of the battle stopped the French attempts to seize the island as its own, making way for continued operations against England in the Italian War of 1542–46.
+The bay was also the site of the 1545 Battle of Bonchurch, one of the three locations where 2,000 French troops landed on the Isle of Wight coast as part of the Italian War of 1542–46.
+The French were repulsed, preventing their attempts to seize the island.

-Historically, the area was notable as a venue for smuggling rings, where contraband would be landed here and then transported inland.
-The bay was also used to legally disembark cargo from ships and for lobster and crab fishing, once a major source of local income, which still continues the area.
+Historically, the area was notable as a venue for smuggling rings, where contraband would be landed and then transported inland.
+The bay was also used to legally disembark cargo from ships and for lobster and crab fishing, once a major source of local income, which still continues in the area.

 In 1871, the Underley, a 1,292-ton iron-hulled sailing ship, ran around in a strong gale at the point between Monk's Bay and Steel Bay.
 She was on a voyage from London to Melbourne with thirty passengers and cargo on board, the vessel was lost but all her passengers and crew were saved bar one – a steward re-boarded the ship to rescue his pet bird and was washed overboard as it broke apart.
 Fragments of the wreck can still be seen by divers in the area when a gale has shifted the sands.